ansible/ansible-documentation/docs/docsite/rst/command_guide/intro_adhoc.rst

 If you add ``--ask-become-pass`` or ``-K``, Ansible prompts you for the password to use for privilege escalation (sudo/su/pfexec/doas/etc).

 .. note::
-   The :ref:`command module <command_module>` does not support extended shell syntax like piping and redirects (although shell variables will always work).
+   The :ref:`command module <command_module>` does not support extended shell syntaxes like piping and redirects (although shell variables will always work).
 If your command requires shell-specific syntax, use the `shell` module instead.
 Read more about the differences on the :ref:`working_with_modules` page.